theobald-software/kb.theobald-software.github.io/content/_yunio/integrating-a-yunio-service-with-alteryx.md

 5. Add a **JSON Build** tool (2) to format the input data into a JSON format that can be processed by the yunIO service.
 Example:<br>
 ![yunio-json-format](/img/contents/yunio/yunio-json-format.png){:class="img-responsive"}
 6. Add a **Formula** tool (3) to add a new column *Service* to the result of the **JSON Build** tool.
-The column contains the name of the service you want to call, e.g. `/Customer_Change_Alteryx`.<br>
+The column contains the name of the service you want to call e.g., `/Customer_Change_Alteryx`.<br>
 ![alteryx-formula](/img/contents/yunio/alteryx-formula.png){:class="img-responsive"}
 7. Add a **Download** tool (4) to your workflow and set up a connection to yunIO, see [Integrating yunIO in Alteryx](#integrating-yunio-in-alteryx).
 8. Select the *Service* column that contains the name of the service as the input for the URL field.
-Make sure that the combination of the base URL and the service name represents a valid URL, e.g., `https://yunio.example.com:8175/services/Customer_Change_Alteryx`.<br>
+Make sure that the combination of the base URL and the service name represents a valid URL e.g., `https://yunio.example.com:8175/services/Customer_Change_Alteryx`.<br>
 ![yunio-download-tool](/img/contents/yunio/yunio-download-tool.png){:class="img-responsive"}
 8. Add a **JSON Parse** tool (5) to parse the JSON results returned by the service.
 9. Add a **Browse** tool (6) to view the parsed result message of the yunIO service.